nguyenjh/CSE-110-Group-11/README.md

 3. Open a seperate terminal and cs to project/client.
 4. Plug this into the terminal to start the client:
    > npm run dev
-   This will start a node.js runtime environment of the client.
+   - This will start a node.js runtime environment of the client.

+---

+## Known Bugs